saritasa-nest/pytest-qaseio/README.md

 Since this package is mostly used for selenium tests, you need to provide a value for `--webdriver` flag.
-If you set `--webdriver=remote` and want to specify name of remote browser (not just Remote), use `--remote-browser` flag or set capabilities via `variables`.
+If you set `--webdriver=remote` and want to specify name of remote browser (not just Remote), use `--remote-browser` flag.
 This will be used in test run name and in attachments path.

 To enable plugin use flag `--qase-enabled`.